-- 1. Using a soft cloth, clean the sensor lens covers according to the instructions provided with the recommended cleaning product.
+- 1. Using a soft cloth, clean the acrylic surfaces according to the instructions provided with the recommended cleaning product.
 DO NOT SCRUB THE ACRYLIC! - 2.
 Check for cracks or scratches on the acrylic sensor lens covers.
 Sensor lens covers should only be replaced if they are inhibiting the function of the unit.